Skip to Content

 The significant increase in applications for student residence permits can be explained by factors such as changes in the legislation on residence permits for students and researchers, as well as an increase in international study programmes and student numbers at higher education institutions.
 In addition, information about Finland is spread quickly on social media by students already living in the country, making Finland a more attractive place to study.

-The change in the number of first-time applications for residence permits by students is influenced by the following factors:
+The number of first-time applications for residence permits by students is influenced by factors including:

 • the available intake for international degree programmes